aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/color-palette/_index.md

 ---
-title: How to Add Custom Colors to Palette
+title: How to Use Color Palette
 type: docs
 weight: 80
 url: /net/excel-color-palette/